-Act ivity Activity specific standards The Council's control shall be limited to the following matters: C1 Comprehensive ongoing maintenance and management (which can include felling) of a significant tree or group of trees listed in Appendix 9.4.7.1, in accordance with a Tree Maintenance and Management Plan (other than provided for as a permitted activity).
-Any application for this activity shall not be limited or publicly notified. a.
-All significant and exceptional trees (both groups and individual) on the site(s) covered by the Tree Maintenance and Management Plan are included within the Plan. a.
-Rule 9.4.5 a. - h.
+Activity Activity specific standards The Council's control shall be limited to the following matters: Appendix 9.4.7.1, in accordance with a Tree Maintenance and Management Plan (other than provided for as a permitted activity).
+Any application for this activity shall not be limited or publicly notified. groups and individual) on the site(s) covered by the Tree Maintenance and Management Plan are included within the Plan.